Thatcher funeral: Guide to the day

 A 2013 House of Commons note on state funerals details some of the costs of the Queen Mother's ceremonial funeral in 2002.

-Policing costs on that occasion were £4.3m, of which £2.3m were opportunity costs (costs that would be incurred anyway if staff were assigned to other operations).
+Policing costs were £4.3m, of which £2.3m were opportunity costs (costs that would be incurred anyway if staff were assigned to other operations).
 The cost to the Ministry of Defence was much less at £301,000.

-Lady Thatcher's funeral procession meant road closures along and around the route as well as disruption to public transport.
+The funeral procession will mean road closures along and around the route as well as disruption to public transport.

 Key road closures in place from 07:00 BST on 17 April: